Wednesday, August 24, 2011

 I'll admit the first few times watching IN A LONELY PLACE I got a headache, partially from the unpleasant frisson of seeing Bogart so messed up, but mainly from all those ringing phones!
 The road to Hollywood heaven must be paved with nonstop telephone calls.
 I guess in L.A. they are like music.
 The best phone calls I ever had were from a girl in L.A.
 They went on for hours, for days!
 It's the very breathing of the biz, and you can tell Dix's never stops ringing.
 Ding Dong, indeed, the dead witches are in the making.
 The infernal bells are enough to drive anyone mad.

 Director Nicholas Ray loved his insane abusive geniuses, and the link between Dixon and James Mason's tyrannical father in BIGGER THAN LIFE is clear: Hollywood is (or was) the place where white rage fights, shooting, drugs and casual sex are wantonly indulged in, thought about, and depicted for the enjoyment of the world.
 Certainly Ray indulged in these things, but his love makes him different than the poseurs of violence and despair.
 His forgiveness of his fucked up protags is his way, perhaps, of trying to forgive his own trespasses.
 Like Sal Mineo's tortured puppy killer in REBEL WITHOUT A CAUSE, or Mason's most unsexy madness in BIGGER THAN LIFE, Bogart's illness has a groovy poetry.
-Both BIGGER and IN A LONELY PLACE show a man who thinks you are watching a different movie than one he's in, and that you are swooning at his brilliance and fearless spending instead of cringing in embarrassment.
+Both BIGGER and IN A LONELY PLACE show a man who thinks you are swooning at his brilliance and fearless spending instead of cringing in embarrassment.

 Perhaps only natural bullies can make it in Hollywood, can climb the chain of intimidation.
 Or maybe all these are just excuses.
 Of course it would be damn nerve-wracking living with someone so violent, but Bogart was always a little menacing anyway, that's what gave his heroes their punch, the sudden eruptions, the "that means one of you is gonna get a beating for nothing!" climax of TO HAVE AND HAVE NOT, or that cruel mirth in his eyes when he knocks out Joel Cairo in MALTESE FALCON.

 In other words, Bogart seen after IN A LONELY PLACE is a monster no matter who he's playing.
-He's a Universal horror monster figure who escaped to Warner's to be a gangster and then fought his way up to stardom and romantic protagonists.
+He's a Universal horror monster figure who escaped to Warner's to be a gangster and then rampaged his way up to stardom and romantic protagonists.
 He and his first wife were known as "the battling Bogarts."
 This was never a man to fuck with.
-Such a man is maybe too quick to violence even in WW2 approved locales, but Ray is able to locate the monster underneath all the heroism and the hero underneath the monster.
-Once the war is over and there's no one left to legally kill, the monster in the Bogart persona starts to crack through the detective/war hero/romantic lead mask, right along the crow's feet, and the Frankenstein monster starts trying to reach out to crush someone.
+Such a man is maybe too quick to violence even in WW2 approved locales, but Ray is able to locate the monster underneath all the heroism and the sweet poet soul underneath the monster.
+Once the war is over and there's no one left to legally kill, the monster in the Bogart persona starts to crack through the detective/war hero/romantic lead mask, right along the crow's feet, and his dormant Frankenstein monster starts trying to reach out to crush someone.